 Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
 (Yes/No).
 If yes, provide information on proposed changes and rationale.
 Describe "regulated construction activities" that occurred during the term of this permit.
-There were 57 active construction sites in 2014, varying in size, location, and activity.
+There were 37 active construction sites permitted under the construction General Permit in 2015, varying in size, location, and activity.
 These projects included the construction of large facilities, linear utilities and residential improvements and developments.
-These projects are owned and managed by USACE, DPW, Balfour Beatty housing communities, and AAFES.
-These individuals are also responsible for ensuring their construction contractors are meeting permit requirements.
-At a minimum, quarterly inspections were done on all active projects over an acre that did not receive a Low Erosivity Waiver in 2014.
+Most of the projects are owned and managed by US Army Corps of Engineers (USACE) and Fort Carson DPW.
+These entities are also responsible for ensuring their construction contractors are meeting permit requirements.
+At a minimum, quarterly inspections were done on all active projects over an acre that did not receive a Low Erosivity Waiver in 2015.
 The Stormwater Program includes BMP requirements for smaller projects via the NEPA process.
 No. Describe or cite the established ordinance or other regulatory mechanism used to require erosion and sediment controls.
 See Attachment 4, the Garrison Commander Policy.
 No.

 Describe the sanctions and enforcement mechanisms used to ensure that all "regulated construction activities" are in compliance with the terms of the Construction General Permit.
 This should include a description of any methods developed to stop work on construction sites in non-compliance independent of contracting procedures.
 See Attachment 4, the Garrison Commander Policy.
-Also, the USACE actively supports the Stormwater Program by withholding money from contractors who fall out of compliance with the Construction General Permit.
+Also, the USACE actively supports the Stormwater Program by issuing serial letters or cure notices to contractors who fall out of compliance with the Construction General Permit.
 No. Describe the procedures for site plan review, including the review of preconstruction site plans, which incorporate consideration of potential water quality impacts and applicable contract language.
 Every project goes through a NEPA review of which basic information on MS4 requirements and CGP requirements is given, and potential water quality impacts are assessed.
-The Stormwater Team attends design review meeting for large projects to ensure water quality is addressed.
-In addition, a SWPPP review is conducted before the site is allowed to file its NOI for Construction General Permit coverage.
+The Stormwater Program Manager attends design review meeting for large projects to ensure water quality is addressed.
+In addition, a SWPPP review is conducted by the Stormwater Program before the site is allowed to file its NOI for Construction General Permit coverage.
 No. Describe the procedures for receipt and consideration of information submitted by the public.
-The Stormwater Program contact information is distributed to the public via the Stormwater Program website, brochures (see Attachment 1 for distribution intensity), during trainings, and presentations at community events (see Attachment 1 for events attended).
+The Stormwater Program contact information is distributed to the public via the Stormwater Program website, brochures (see Attachment 1 for distribution intensity), during training, and presentations at community events (see Attachment 1 for events attended).
 The public is encouraged to call the spill line and / or e-mail the Stormwater Program.
 Public comments are immediately considered and acted upon when appropriate.
 No. Describe the procedures for site inspection, including how sites will be prioritized for inspection, including documentation of the frequency of site inspections and methods for prioritizing site inspections.
-All construction sites covered under the Construction General Permit are inspected quarterly by a member of the Stormwater team.
-If an inspection is not to the satisfaction of the Stormwater Team member, more frequent follow up inspections are scheduled.
+All construction sites covered under the Construction General Permit are inspected quarterly by the Stormwater Program.
+If an inspection is not to the satisfaction of the inspector, more frequent follow up inspections are scheduled.
 Inspection reports are located in their respective project files and available upon request.
 No.